We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People with an intolerance to certain foods may find that mass gainers cause digestive upset.
 Anyone trying them for the first time should start with a small dose and increase it gradually.

-If people consume mass gainer supplements without working out regularly, they may gain fat rather than muscle.
+People who consume mass gainer supplements without regularly working out may gain fat rather than muscle.
 Therefore, some people may benefit more from increasing the amount of lean protein in their diet.

-The primary way to build and strengthen muscles is to use that muscle group during exercise.
+Using that muscle group during exercise is the primary way to build and strengthen muscles.
 By working that muscle group, the muscle fibers break down and repair, strengthening over time.

 However, diet also plays a role in muscle building.
 People should aim to eat a nutritious, balanced diet while exercising to increase muscle mass.

-Mass gaining products typically contain calories, protein, and carbohydrates that may help restore and build muscle during exercise.
-Researchers have found that mass gainers, together with exercise, can help improve muscle strength and size.
+Mass-gaining products typically contain calories, protein, and carbohydrates that may help restore and build muscle during exercise.
+Researchers have found that mass gainers and exercise can help improve muscle strength and size.

 Below are answers to common questions about mass gainer supplements.